Airship: Safety

 The most commonly used lifting gas, helium, is inert and therefore presents no fire risk.
-A series of vulnerability tests were done by the UK Defence Evaluation and Research Agency DERA on a Skyship 600.
+A series of vulnerability tests was done by the UK Defence Evaluation and Research Agency DERA on a Skyship 600.
 Since the internal gas pressure was maintained at only 1–2% above the surrounding air pressure, the vehicle proved highly tolerant to physical damage or to attack by small-arms fire or missiles.
-Several hundred high-velocity bullets were fired through the hull, and even two hours later the vehicle would have been able to return to base.
+Several hundred high-velocity bullets were fired through the hull, and even two hours later, the vehicle would have been able to return to base.
 Ordnance passed through the envelope without causing critical helium loss.
-The results and related mathematical model have presented in the hypothesis of considering a Zeppelin NT size airship.
+The results and related mathematical model are presented in the hypothesis of considering a Zeppelin NT-size airship.
 In all instances of light armament fire evaluated under both test and live conditions, the airship was able to complete its mission and return to base.

 Licensing

-In the United Kingdom, the basic pilot licence for airships is the PPL(As), or private pilot licence, which requires a minimum of 35 hours instruction on airships.
+In the United Kingdom, the basic pilot licence for airships is the PPL(As), or private pilot licence, which requires a minimum of 35 hours of instruction in airships.
 To fly commercially, a Commercial Pilot Licence (Airships) is required.